 More visibility for our members‘ work—across every stage of filmmaking.
 From development to festival premieres, cinema releases, and beyond, we believe it’s essential to showcase the entire journey.

-If you are a FAS member, you can take part by filling out the monthly form.
+If you are a FAS member, you can take part by filling out the monthly form (APRIL).

 To further strengthen the local film sector and contribute to the visibility of all our work – become a FAS member!